-Penalties for certain offences under Part III
+Penalties for certain offences under Part 3

-Penalty for certain offences.
+Penalty for certain offences

-24. If any person contravenes or fails to comply with any order, direction or signal made or given or requirement imposed under section 13, 14, 15, 16 or 16A he shall (without prejudice to any special provision contained in this Act) be guilty of an offence: Penalty, a fine of \$3,000 and imprisonment for 2 years.
+24. If any person contravenes or fails to comply with any order, direction or signal made or given or requirement imposed under section 13, 14, 15, 16 or 16A he (without prejudice to any special provision contained in this Act) is guilty of an offence and liable on conviction to a fine of \$3,000 and imprisonment for 2 years.